 New and intelligent technology is being released at a dizzying rate.
 It makes sense that over half of all organizations today are living on the edge of serious business disruption.

-In this article, I highlight 5 disruptive technology examples in intelligent automation.
+In this article, I highlight 5 current disruptive technology examples in intelligent automation.

 You will also see a sample of top vendors our research team has selected based on functionality and market readiness.